The People of the Dream

 Also, check out the webinar link just below this post!

-A 3 Month Exploration of Consciousness, Community and Lineage
+A 3 Month Exploration of Consciousness, Relationship and Community

 [Pricing Variable Dependent on Ability to Pay]